Application deployments with GitOps (Flux v2) for AKS and Azure Arc-enabled Kubernetes

 Let’s say you deploy a

 fluxConfiguration to one of our Kubernetes clusters in the cluster-config namespace with cluster scope.
 You configure the source to sync the

 https://github.com/fluxcd/flux2-kustomize-helm-example repo.
 This is the same sample Git repo used in the Deploy applications using GitOps with Flux v2 tutorial.
 After Flux syncs the repo, it deploys the resources described in the manifests (YAML files).
 Two of the manifests describe HelmRelease and HelmRepository objects.

-By default, the Flux extension will deploy the
+By default, the Flux extension deploys the

 fluxConfigurations by impersonating the flux-applier service account that is deployed only in the cluster-config namespace.
 Using the above manifests, when multi-tenancy is enabled the HelmRelease would be blocked.
 This is because the HelmRelease is in the nginx namespace and is referencing a HelmRepository in the flux-system namespace.
-Also, the Flux helm-controller cannot apply the HelmRelease, because there is no flux-applier service account in the nginx namespace.
+Also, the Flux helm-controller can't apply the HelmRelease, because there is no flux-applier service account in the nginx namespace.

 To work with multi-tenancy, the correct approach is to deploy all Flux objects into the same namespace as the

 fluxConfigurations.
 This approach avoids the cross-namespace reference issue, and allows the Flux controllers to get the permissions to apply the objects.
 Thus, for a GitOps configuration created in the cluster-config namespace, these example manifests would change as follows:

 Opt out of multi-tenancy